regisfrias/dear-gen-book/source/ch05-alphabet/helsinki.rst

   Cuneiform script tablet from the Kirkor Minassian collection in the Library of Congress.
 From Year 6 in the reign from Amar-Suena/Amar-Sin between 2041 and 2040 BC. `http://hdl.loc.gov/loc.amed/amcune.cf0013 <http://hdl.loc.gov/loc.amed/amcune.cf0013>`_.
 Source: `https://en.wikipedia.org/wiki/File:Cuneiform_script2.png <https://en.wikipedia.org/wiki/File:Cuneiform_script2.png>`_

-The hallmark of a mechanical process are the geometrical forms, most notably the straight line and the circle.
-These were my translation of "gestures" in this sketch.
-The straight line and the arc were the main elements I used to restrict the repertoire of gestures and give the impression of a writing system.
+The hallmark of mechanical processes are the geometrical forms, most notably the straight line and the circle, which were my translation of the idea of gestures in this sketch.
+They were also were the main elements I used to restrict the repertoire of gestures and give the impression of a writing system.
 The other element is :ref:`the letter grid <the-grid>`.

 This gave me the following algorithm: